 The role of microbes in mediating how marine animals cope with environmental change

 The diverse assemblages of bacteria, archaea, unicellular eukaryotes, and viruses that form microbiomes play critical roles in the health of marine animals and may also facilitate host responses to both local (e.g., deoxygenation, pollution) and global stressors (e.g., warming, acidification).
-Because microbiome composition can shift rapidly through the gain, loss, or replacement of taxa, and microbial genomes evolve quickly through mutation and gene exchange, these communities may represent a powerful source of ecological and evolutionary innovation that can support host adaptive responses.
-Our research investigates how microbes influence host traits, and how hosts, in turn, shape their microbiomes, across ecological and evolutionary timescales in diverse taxa including corals and fishes.
+Because microbiome composition can shift rapidly and microbial genomes evolve quickly through mutation and gene exchange, these communities may represent a powerful source of ecological and evolutionary innovation.
+Our research investigates how microbes influence host traits, and how hosts shape their microbiomes, across ecological and evolutionary timescales in diverse taxa including corals and fishes.

 👥 About the Team

-The Symbiosis & Resilience Lab brings together field ecologists, molecular biologists, and data scientists to understand how interactions among marine organisms, from microscopic symbionts to large predators, drive the resilience of coral reefs and coastal ecosystems facing environmental change.
+The Symbiosis & Resilience Lab brings together field ecologists, molecular biologists, and data scientists to understand how interactions among marine organisms - from microscopic symbionts to large predators - drive the resilience of coral reefs and coastal ecosystems facing environmental change.

-⚙️ Our methods
+⚙️ Our Methods

 Our research integrates broad-scale environmental sampling, molecular and genomic analyses, and experimental approaches in both field and laboratory settings to quantify the ecological interactions sustaining marine biodiversity and resilience.